ooiyeefei/aws-iam-identity-center-permission-policies-analyzer/README.md

 ![sample-sam-deploy](/static/images/sample-sam-deploy.jpg)

+**_NOTE:_** "Stack Name" has a max of 34 characters and can contain only lower-case characters, numbers, periods, and dashes.

 ### (Optional) Update your preferred schedule preference
 The default specification for the Amazon EventBridge Schedule is configured with cron schedule: 1st day of each month 0800 UTC +8.
 Update your preferred schedule and timezone accordingly.
 To update:
 - Go to [EventBridge](https://console.aws.amazon.com/events/home) console, click `Schedules` under the section `Scheduler` on the left hand panel.
 Check the box of `{StackName}-monthlySchedule-{randomID}` and click “Edit”.